 Prostitution is wrong.
 We know this because we have been told so for a very long time.
 The word “prostitute” conjures up images and ideas that have been cultivated by humankind for millennia.
 From Mary Magdalene to Ashley Dupre, the whore-stigma is deeply ingrained in mass consciousness.
-Sex trafficking, crack whores, aids, pimps, “Craigslist killers”, and other aspects of criminality immediately come to mind when the dirty word is uttered.
+Sex trafficking, crack whores, aids, pimps, “Craigslist killers,” and other grim connotations immediately come to mind when the dirty word is uttered.

-To understand why legalized prostitution is favored in Nevada, and why it just may be a viable industry in other states, we must first understand what legalized prostitution is not.
-Because prostitution encompasses such a wide range of insidious sub-categories, readers should take note of the following:
+To understand why legalized prostitution is favored in Nevada, and why it just may be a viable industry in other states, we must first understand what Nevada legalized prostitution is not.

 Legal prostitution is not human trafficking